-Other transportation incidents include crashes on the road while driving tractors, trucks, ATVs, or other equipment.
+Other transportation incidents include crashes on the road while driving:

 Other sources of agricultural accidents, illnesses, and fatalities

-While tractors may be the leading cause, they are by far not the only one.
+While tractors may be the leading cause, they are by far not the only ones.
 Other hazards farmworkers face include the following: